speca-google/adk_bq_agent/README.md

 ### 5. Generate the Database Context

 Run the `generate_bigquery_prompt.py` script from the project's root directory.
-It will connect to your MySQL database, collect metadata and samples, and then use Gemini to generate a complete and optimized prompt file.
+It will connect to your BigQuery database, collect metadata and samples, and then use Gemini to generate a complete and optimized prompt file.

 # Make sure your current directory is the project root
 ```